trigeorgis/ComParE2017/README.md

 288 minutes are included.

-The 2nd challenge comprises recordings of individuals – the task is to determine whether the person speacking is cold or not.
+The 2nd challenge comprises recordings of individuals – the task is to determine whether the person speaking is cold or not.
 The number of actual speakers is 630 (382 males, 248 females), with age ranging from 12 to 84 years old.
 Overall, the corpus consists of ~11,000 (11283) audio recordings.